abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

+## GGA-PBE table (oncvpsp NC pseudos)

-Otherwise explicitly noted, all pseudos have been generated using the neutral ground-state configuration as reference and non-linear core correction in included except for pseudos in which the ae core is too localized or pseudos having 1s in valence.
+Otherwise explicitly noted, all pseudos have been generated using the neutral ground-state configuration as reference and non-linear core correction in included except for pseudos in which the all-electron (AE) core is too localized or pseudos having 1s in valence.
 Pseudos with the `GW` tag have good logarithmic derivatives up to

-H:
+H
     H.in: Uses one p-projector to improve transferability.
 Can be used for GW.
         Using v_p as local part produces vloc(q) with high Fourier components at large q

-He:
+He
     He.in: Uses one p-projector to improve transferability.
 Can be used for GW.
         Using v_p as local part produces vloc(q) with high Fourier components at large q